WubbleWobble/wubblewobble.github.io/_posts/2022-06-16-doctrine-migrations-and-unexpected-mysql-revelations.markdown

 This seemed unintuitive to me, as I had thought that the Doctrine Migration system would run each migration inside a transaction, and so if one of the SQL statements failed, it would be rolled back for me.

-My intuition turned out to be right; I looked at the [documentation](https://www.doctrine-project.org/projects/doctrine-migrations/en/3.3/reference/configuration.html) and it said that indeed it wrapped migrations in a transaction by default, so this wasn't the problem.
+My intuition turned out to be right; I looked at the [documentation](https://www.doctrine-project.org/projects/doctrine-migrations/en/3.3/reference/configuration.html){:target="_blank"}{:rel="noopener noreferrer"} and it said that indeed it wrapped migrations in a transaction by default, so this wasn't the problem.

 ## Root cause

 Eventually after much searching I found the root cause.
 It wasn't what I expected and it flew in the face of what I expected from databases.

-It seems that MySQL (at least up to version 8.0) triggers what it calls an [implicit commit](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html) upon most DDL statements such as CREATE TABLE.
+It seems that MySQL (at least up to version 8.0) triggers what it calls an [implicit commit](https://dev.mysql.com/doc/refman/8.0/en/implicit-commit.html){:target="_blank"}{:rel="noopener noreferrer"} upon most DDL statements such as CREATE TABLE.
 It means that it doesn't matter whether you have a transaction open or not; as soon as you call something like CREATE TABLE, your changes get committed **immediately** and **irreversibly**.

 The effects of such DDL statements cannot be rolled back.
 This means that there's no safe way to do migrations.
 If for some reason part of a migration fails to be applied, the database could be left in an indeterminate state.